demml/opsml/README.md

 Setup your local environment:

 By default, `opsml` will log artifacts and experiments locally.
-To configure your machine to use the staging environment by setting the `OPSML_TRACKING_URI` environment variable:
+Configure your machine to use the staging environment by setting the `OPSML_TRACKING_URI` environment variable:

 ```shell
 OPSML_TRACKING_URI=https://opsml-api.ml.us-central1.staging.shipt.com